Top 70 Best 90s Cartoons Of All Time

 This time around, ENTOIN brings you a list of all the favourite and most loved cartoons from the 1990s.

-The show got a rating of 8.6 on IMDb.
-The series was also named the best television series by Time Magazine.
-Bart Simpson was listed among the Top 100 most influential people by Time magazine.
+The show holds an impressive IMDb rating of 8.6 and was named the best television series by Time Magazine.
+Adding to its legacy, Bart Simpson was recognized among Time’s Top 100 most influential people, cementing the show's place in pop culture history.

 Futurama (1999)